kxrai/digt2107-mass-splitter/README.md

 **MASS Splitter** is a simple and intuitive app designed to solve the common headache of splitting bills during group outings.
 Whether you’re out with friends for dinner or on a group trip, MASS Splitter helps you manage shared expenses effortlessly.

+Tools We Are Using:
+ReactJS
+NodeJS
+MySQL
+TailwindCSS
+DaisyUI

 ---

 ### 🎯 Key Features (MVP)